At LMS children explore their own identities as they interact empathetically with people from diverse backgrounds.

 |CH Visual Art|

-Children's House students explore a range of materials and techniques in the art room.
+Children's House students explore a range of materials and techniques.
 They experiment with paint and color mixing, clay, printmaking, and building.

 Children's House Classroom pages